Elizabeth Mondragon, Psy.D.

 (951) 827-5531 | firstname.lastname@example.org

-Dr. Hung has a particular interest in women’s issues, Asian Pacific Islander concerns, immigration, acculturation and identity issues.
-She is open to working with diverse students on campus and is a support and advocate during their time at UCR
+Dr. Hung has a particular interest in women’s issues, Asian Pacific Islander concerns, immigration, acculturation, trauma and identity issues.
+She is open to working with diverse students on campus and has been a support and advocate during her time at UCR

 Farid Azhir, LMFT